mahmoudsaeedua74/Frontend-Assessment-Backend/README.md

 ## Testing the API

 You can test the API using tools like Postman by making HTTP requests to the specified endpoints.

-## Additional Resources

-For more detailed information and advanced configurations, refer to the [official Strapi documentation](https://strapi.io/documentation).